jegly/Notas/README.md

 MIT License - See [LICENSE](LICENSE)

-**TL;DR:** Do whatever you want with this code.
+Do whatever you want with this code.
 Just don't blame me if something breaks.

 ---